-Delay/Situation Action Outcome for Data Products 1 hr - 2 days Resume monitoring as soon as feasible None 2 days - 2 weeks Resume monitoring as soon as feasible Potential to miss phenophase transitions, increased uncertainty in estimate of transition dates 2 weeks - 2 months Resume monitoring as soon as feasible Potential to miss multiple phenophase transitions, inability to estimate transition dates for missed phenophases 2 months Suspend phenology monitoring for the year Estimation of transition dates for multiple phenophases for multiple species will not be possible.
+Delay/Situation Action Outcome for Data Products 1 - 12 hours Resume monitoring as soon as feasible from last sampled location along transect.
+None 12 hours - 2 daysResume monitoring as soon as feasible from beginning of transect.None.
+None.
+2 days - 2 weeks Resume monitoring as soon as feasible Potential to miss phenophase transitions, increased uncertainty in estimate of transition dates 2 weeks - 2 months Resume monitoring as soon as feasible Potential to miss multiple phenophase transitions, inability to estimate transition dates for missed phenophases 2 months Suspend phenology monitoring for the year following discussion with Science Estimation of transition dates for multiple phenophases for multiple species will not be possible.